Batanes: Transportation

 The island province of Batanes is accessible by air, via Basco Airport and Itbayat Airport.
 There are daily flights from Manila by Philippine Airlines bound to Basco Airport at Batan Island.
+Philippines Airlines also offers daily flights from Clark Airport.
 There are also flights from Tuguegarao City (Cagayan) by Sky Pasada as of 2024.
 These two airlines make Batan Island accessible from the mainland via air travel.
 The other local airlines previously serving Basco Airport have stopped their transport services after the COVID-19 Pandemic.
 As of 2024, PAL Express has flown to Batanes since May 2013.
 Meanwhile, Itbayat, an island Municipality of the province of Batanes, is accessible via Basco Airport.
 There are no direct flights from the mainland to Itbayat.
 Itbayat may also be accessed via ferry boats from Basco.
 Meanwhile, Sabtang, also an island municipality like Itbayat, is accessible via ferry boats from Batan Island, particularly from Ivana Port, a Municipality in the main Island of Batan.

 Values

 The Ivatan people of Batanes are one of the most egalitarian societies in the Philippines.
 The prime motivator of the cultural values of the Ivatans are imbibed in their pre-colonial belief systems of respecting nature and all people.
 The Ivatans, both the older and younger generations, have one of the highest incidences of social acceptance to minority groups in the country.

 The Ivatans have a high respect for the elderly and the prowess of natural phenomena such as waves, sea breeze, lightning, thunders, earthquakes, and wildlife congregations.
-Discriminating someone based on skin color, ethnic origin, sexual orientation, gender identity, age, and traditions on nature is unacceptable in Ivatan values.
+Discriminating against someone based on skin color, ethnic origin, sexual orientation, gender identity, age, and traditions on nature is unacceptable in Ivatan values.
 Land grabbing is a grave crime in Ivatan societies, making ancestral domain certification an important part of Ivatan jurisprudence since the enactment of the IPRA Law.

-Culture
+Tourism and culture

 The entire province is listed in the UNESCO tentative list for inscription in the World Heritage List.
 The government has been finalizing the site's inscription, establishing museums and conservation programs since 2001.
 Seven intangible heritage elements of the Ivatan have been set by the Philippine government in its initial inventory in 2012.
 The elements are undergoing a process to be included in the UNESCO Intangible Cultural Heritage Lists.

 A branch of the National Museum of the Philippines is located in Uyugan.